 - Blurred vision

 If your teen is exhibiting any of these signs, it’s important to seek medical help.
 Have them checked out at the emergency room to ensure their health and safety.
 These are short-term reactions, so it’s important to look at the total picture.
-If your teen has been skipping school, changing friends, experiencing mood swings or lacking proper sleep and eating habits, these could be signs of a drug addiction.
+If your teen has been skipping school, changing friends, experiencing mood swings or lacking proper sleep and eating habits, these could be signs of drug addiction.

 Parents need to be proactive.
 It’s not just noticing the signs of Molly use, but also teaching your child the dangers of taking the drug.
 If parents don’t speak up, kids start learning about the world from music and movies, and we know where that leads.
 Unfortunately, many parents are unaware of Molly, so it’s difficult to warn your kids about something you don’t know exists.